Koalacards/Koalacards/README.md

 ### Koalacards (Hayden)

 👋 Hi there!
-My name is Hayden (he/him), and I am a fourth-year computer science and mathematics major (with a minor in microeconomics) at Northeastern University.
+My name is Hayden (he/him), and I am a fourth-year computer science and mathematics major (with a minor in microeconomics) at school in Boston.

 #### Projects